TurkServer/docs/_pages/quickStart.md

     - METEOR _ SETTINGS : JSON value equals to the entire contents of your `settings.json` file
 ![screenshot](img/app-settings.png)

-3. Demeteorize and deploy
+3. **Deploy**

-    So far, Azure hasn't enable native support for Meteor, you can track insider [here](https://feedback.azure.com/forums/169385-web-apps-formerly-websites/suggestions/6848937-add-support-for-meteor-on-azure-websites).
+    Azure has native support for Node.js app, Azure App Service hasn't enable native support for Meteor, you can track insider [here](https://feedback.azure.com/forums/169385-web-apps-formerly-websites/suggestions/6848937-add-support-for-meteor-on-azure-websites).

+    However, we can still deploy to Azure App Service by **demeteorizer** - Which is a great tool to convert a Meteor app into a "standard" Node.js application.

-    However, you can demeteorize your meteor app to run as a "standard" nodejs app to take advantage of Azure App Service's native support with features like `high availability with auto-patching`, `built-in autoscale` and `load balancing`.
+    In this way, you can take advantage of the native support with features like `high availability with auto-patching`, `built-in autoscale` and `load balancing`.

     For **Windows** users, you can use [Azure-demeteorizer](https://github.com/christopheranderson/azure-demeteorizer).
     Make sure you install and meet all the [prerequisites](https://github.com/christopheranderson/azure-demeteorizer#prerequisites) first, (Note: Visual Studio 2013 would be the most comaptible choice for most users.)